Partner

-Alexandra is a founding partner of the González & Waddington Law Firm, and a Georgia registered mediator.
+Alexandra is a founding partner of the González & Waddington Law Firm.
+She law practices in military courts worldwide, Florida, and Georgia.
 She has represented and defended hundreds of defendants charged with violent crimes, sexual assault, and white-collar crimes.
 Since 2003, she has worked on numerous high-profile military sexual assault cases and some of the most notorious war crime cases stemming from the Iraq and Afghanistan wars.

 Many of Alexandra’s cases have been reported on by hundreds of major media sources worldwide, including 60 Minutes, ABC’s Nightline, The Rolling Stone, the BBC, Fox News, German Public Television, CNN, CBS, and various other international media outlets.